|Allegro CL version 10.1|

-The radio-buttons at the upper left indicate the basic type of runtime analysis data to be collected, depending on whether you are interested in what code is taking most of the time (a Time analysis), what code is doing most of the consing of new objects (a Space analysis), or which functions are getting called frequently (Call Counts analysis).
+The radio-buttons at the upper left indicate the basic type of runtime analysis data to be collected, depending on whether you are interested in what code is taking most of the time (a CPU Time or Real Time analysis analysis), what code is doing most of the consing of new objects (a Space analysis), or which functions are getting called frequently (Call Counts analysis).

 The Interpret Closures check-box indicates whether separate nodes will be created in the analysis statistics for closures (when checked, they will, when unchecked, they will not).